Atrix256/FalcorPathTracer/readme.md

 * mitsuba xml file format: https://mynameismjp.wordpress.com/2015/04/04/mitsuba-quick-start-guide/

 ## TODOs

+* could have a framework for animations.
+ * how many samples per frame (renders that much, writes result, runs update)
+ * number of frames or seconds of video.
+ * delta time between frames.
+ * some update function.

+"Longer focals, wider apertures, larger distance separation between subjects"

 * may need an option to sample a fixed number of lights maximum per frame.